hirad1986/LightlyShaders/README.md

 Thanks to recent changes the performance of this plugin has improved.
 But depending on your hardware, you still can have performance hit.
 Or you can try and test the new upcoming version wich has almost no performance impact.

-# Try upcoming version
+# Try version 2.0
-If you use Plasma 5.25 and your GPU supports OpenGL 3.1, you can try the upcoming version 2.0 from the [branch v2.0](https://github.com/a-parhom/LightlyShaders/tree/v2.0).
+If you use Plasma 5.25 and your GPU supports OpenGL 3.1, you should use the version 2.0 from the [master branch](https://github.com/a-parhom/LightlyShaders).

 It is fully compatible with stock Plasma effects, including Wobbly windows, and has no performance impact.

 You will have to use it together with window decorations that deal with "korner bug", I recommend **SierraBreezeEnhanced**.

-## Caution!
-It is a work-in-progress branch!
-Things may break!

 # Dependencies: